LineageOS/android_device_motorola_victara/README.md

 Unified Device Tree For Motorola X[2014]
 ========================================

-The Motorola (codenamed _"Victara"_) is a high-end smartphone from Motorola mobility.
+The Motorola X (codenamed _"Victara"_) is a high-end smartphone from Motorola mobility.
 It was announced on September 2014.

 Basic   | Spec Sheet